Finnings History, Family Crest & Coats of Arms

 A few years later, Thomas Finning was listed in Suffolk in 1228 and later, the Subsidy Rolls of Sussex listed Alan Fynyng in 1332.
 Ralph de Vynynge was listed to the Subsidy Rolls of Sussex in 1327 and Robert Vinning was listed in Somerset in 1641.

-Important Dates for the Finnings family
+Early History of the Finnings family

 This web page shows only a small excerpt of our Finnings research.
 Another 38 words (3 lines of text) are included under the topic Early Finnings History in all our PDF Extended History products and printed products wherever possible.